Dirac surface states, multiorbital dimerization and superconductivity in Nb- and Ta-based A15 compounds: Results

 \subsection{Spin Hall conductivity}

-It is evident from the electronic structures of these compounds that they host multiple crossings and anticrossings, therefore we have a large change in the spin Berry curvature which indicates that the spin Hall effect should be large.
+It is clear from the electronic structures of these compounds that they host multiple crossings and anticrossings, therefore we have a large change in the spin Berry curvature which indicates that the spin Hall effect should be large.
 It is known that the SHC is inversely proportional to the spin-orbit induced gap.
 Accordingly, in the case of Ta$_3$As, Ta$_3$Sb and Ta$_3$Bi (spin-orbit induced gap in electronic structure in increasing order) we find that the SHC at the Fermi level is $-$ 1492.8 ($\hbar/e$) Scm$^{-1}$, $-$ 1423.86 ($\hbar/e$) Scm$^{-1}$ and $-$ 1320.2 ($\hbar/e$) Scm$^{-1}$ respectively (which has decreasing trend as compared to the increasing order of the spin-orbit induced gap).
 The SHC of Ta$_3$As and Ta$_3$Bi close to the Fermi level are shown in Fig. \ref{ta3x-SHC}.
 The SHC exhibits a wide peak that encompasses the energy range where the gapped crossings are located.
 In both cases of Ta$_3$As and Ta$_3$Bi the peak is very close to the Fermi level since the gapped crossings are located near the Fermi level, as shown in Fig. \ref{bands-ta3x}(a,c).
 A similar trend is observed in the case of Nb$_3$X (with group III elements) i.e., for Nb$_3$Ge and Nb$_3$Sn (with the spin-orbit induced gap in electronic structure in increasing order) we have SHC at the Fermi level of $-$ 1691.4 ($\hbar/e$) Scm$^{-1}$ and $-$ 983.1 ($\hbar/e$) Scm$^{-1}$ respectively.
 In the composition of Nb$_3$X, Nb$_3$Sb is an outlier with significantly low and positive SHC of 155.3 ($\hbar/e$) Scm$^{-1}$ since it is a pnictogen substitution as compared to the other two which are group III elements.

-Large values of the SHC are usually associated with strong orbital texture.
-Indeed, the A15 systems host a strong orbital texture.\cite{Kim19} Even if the orbital moment is zero, since the compounds present inversion symmetry and highly symmetric crystal structure, the breaking of the inversion symmetry at the surface will generate an orbital magnetic moment.
+Large values of the SHC are usually associated with robust orbital texture.
+Indeed, the A15 systems host a robust orbital texture.\cite{Kim19} Even if the orbital moment is zero, since the compounds present inversion symmetry and highly symmetric crystal structure, the breaking of the inversion symmetry at the surface will generate an orbital magnetic moment.
 This makes the study of the surface states of A15 compounds interesting.